Zoë Wanamaker

-Early life and education
+Early life

 Zoë Wanamaker was born in New York City on 13 May 1949, the daughter of Canadian actress and radio performer Charlotte Holland and American actor, film director, and radio producer Sam Wanamaker (born Samuel Wattenmacker).
 Her father was of Ukrainian-Jewish descent, although she had a secular and non-observant upbringing.
 The BBC series Who Do You Think You Are?, broadcast on 24 February 2009, revealed that her paternal grandfather Maurice Wanamaker (originally Manus Watmacher) was a tailor from Mykolaiv.

 Whilst working in the United Kingdom in 1952, Wanamaker's father found out he had been blacklisted in Hollywood.
 Her parents therefore decided to remain in the UK.
 She was educated at the independent King Alfred School in Hampstead and at Sidcot School, a Quaker boarding school in Winscombe, Somerset.
 Zoe attended Hornsey College of Art for the Pre-Diploma Course before going on to study acting at the Central School of Speech and Drama.